Mercury Monterey: 1955–1956

 1956 brought another new engine, the 235 hp 312 cu. in and all Mercury sedans underwent an exterior revision, trading its crest badge for a "Big M" emblem.
 The side trim was revised to a full-length multi-tier chrome spear, with two types of two-tone paint combinations, offering the traditional approach of a roof color over a different body color, and "Flo-tone" where the roof and lower body were painted in one color and the upper body painted in another color.
 There were a total of thirty-one two-tone combinations and twenty-eight "Flo-tone" combinations.
+As was the case with the Montclair, the pillared low-roof four-door Sport Sedan (new to the Monterey series after its mid-1955 introduction as a Montclair exclusive) was replaced by the Monterey Phaeton four-door hardtop during the model year.

 The update brought several functional revisions, including a 12-volt electric system which allowed the installation of power operated accessories to be installed including air conditioning, standard dual exhaust to improve engine performance, and an automatic self-lubrication system (for the steering and front suspension).
 Mercury added its own version of the Ford Lifeguard safety system; a deep-dish steering wheel was standard, along with safety door locks, tubeless tires, and a breakaway safety glass rearview mirror.
 In addition, childproof rear door locks, seatbelts, and a padded dashboards were introduced as free-standing options.
 The 292 V8 was replaced by a 312 cubic-inch V8, producing 225 hp.